Mus (card game): "Musa" or "Musik ez"

-3 Second player (the one after "Mano").
+3 Second player (the one after "Esku").

 4 Fourth player, which is the dealer in the round and partner of the last.
 This position is commonly known as "postre" (last) as it comes last in the playing order, so that player has a somehow handicapped ability in that hand.

 This way the team that speak first can seem to render themselves vulnerable (being true or fake) letting the opposition know that their cards are not good enough, since they want to discard.
 The opposition team can then decide whether or not there will be mus.

 Only if all four players agree, there is a discard phase (Mus), where they can discard up to all four cards or none at all.
 The dealer feeds to each player the requested cards one by one.
 After discard, the players repeat the process of discussing a new discard phase (Mus or not Mus) until at least one of them finally disagrees.
 If needed, the discarded pile can be reshuffled and dealt again as many times as needed.
 After a player refuses to have a new discard phase, the playing rounds begin.

 Of course, having one or more discard rounds will make the player and their partner get better cards, but the same applies for the opposing couple so this is the point to be considered regarding Mus.

 The rounds

-Grande
+Handia

-The first round is called Grande.
+The first round is called Handia.
 The two teams compete for the highest combination of cards.
 The highest cards in the Spanish deck are the Kings, followed by Knights and Jacks.
 In the variant game with eight kings, the threes work as the regular Kings and are therefore as high.
 For example, a hand like 'King-King-Knight-7' would be better for this round than 'King-Knight-Knight-7'.
 As it is a bidding game, if one team does not accept the bid then they may not win the hand even though they have higher cards.

-Chica
+Txikia

-The second round is the Chica.
+The second round is the Txikia.
 The two teams compete for the lowest combination of cards.
 The lowest cards in the Spanish deck are the Aces.
 In the variant game with eight Kings, there are also eight aces, with the twos being the second set of aces.
 For example, a hand like 'Ace-Ace-5-Knight' would be better for this round than 'Ace-Ace-5-King'.

-The Chica is a round that is overtly despised by most players, since bidding to it reveals (or at least suggests, which can be used) that the player has quite low cards, thus putting the player in a weakened position in the remaining rounds (their Pair should be low, if any, and probably has no Game).
+The Txikia is a round that is overtly despised by most players, since bidding to it reveals (or at least suggests, which can be used) that the player has quite low cards, thus putting the player in a weakened position in the remaining rounds (their Pair should be low, if any, and probably has no Game).

 Further to this, since all players probably have quite high cards, the chances of getting the bid accepted are scarce.